MarcinOrlowski/Mp3VoiceStamp/README.md

     ./mp3voicestamp -c old-config.ini --tick-offset 10 --tick-template "{} passed" -cs new-config.ini

- Which would load `old-config.ini` file, apply `tick-offset` and `tick-template` from your command line arguments and save it all to `new-config.ini` file.
+ Which would load `old-config.ini` file, apply `tick-offset` and `tick-template` from your command line arguments and save it all to `new-config.ini` file which you can then reuse as usuall using said `--config` option.

 ## Requirements ##